 “It took me quite a long time to develop a voice, and now that I have it, I am not going to be silent.”—Madeleine Albright

 Madeleine Jana Korbel Albright (born Marie Jana Korbelová; May 15, 1937) is an American politician and diplomat.
 She is the first female United States Secretary of State in U.S. history, having served from 1997 to 2001 under President Bill Clinton.

 Along with her family, Albright immigrated to the United States in 1948 from Czechoslovakia.
 Her father, Diplomat Josef Korbel, settled the family in Denver, and she became a U.S. citizen in 1957.
 Albright graduated from Wellesley College in 1959 and earned a Ph.D. from Columbia University in 1975, writing her thesis on the Prague Spring.
 She worked as an aide to Senator Edmund Muskie before taking a position under Zbigniew Brzezinski on the National Security Council.
 She served in that position until the end of President Jimmy Carter’s singular term in 1981.
 VIA Wikipedia

 Shonda Lynn Rhimes

-“You can waste your lives drawing lines.
-Or, you can live you life crossing them.” —Shonda Rhimes
+“You can waste your life drawing lines.
+Or, you can live your life crossing them.”—Shonda Rhimes

 Shonda Lynn Rhimes (born January 13, 1970) is an American television producer, screenwriter, and author.
 She is best known as the showrunner—creator, head writer, and executive producer—of the television medical drama Grey’s Anatomy.